Gennady Golovkin vs. Kell Brook: Undercard

+Broadcasting

 Viewership

 In the UK, the fight reportedly had 752,000 pay-per-view buys on Sky Box Office.

 In the US, the fight was aired live on HBO in the afternoon and drew an average of 843,000 viewers and peaked at 907,000 viewers.
 This was considered by HBO to be very successful for an afternoon showing.
 A replay was shown later in the evening as part of the world super flyweight title fight between Roman Gonzalez and Carlos Cuadras.
 The replay averaged 593,000 viewers.